 Modern setup instruments

 I am usually after a soloist tone, especially with the violins.
 There is a vast difference between “loud under the ear” and a tone which projects within large concert spaces without thinning.
 Within the past two decades I have produced some very lovely-sounding modern setup instruments, many of them violins.

 A special place in my heart, and an omnipresent relationship to the muses exists when it comes to making violas, whether they be with late renaissance, baroque, or modern setup.
 Violas are particularly exciting for me as there is truly no fixed aesthetic for what constitutes a perfect tone.
 A particularly rich opportunity for exploration exists, and though I have made something close to over 100 violas ( I am no longer counting) the process is far from being finalized.
-One can listen here to one of my early large tenors with modern setup, please however keeping in mind this is a recording with poor microphone quality.
-The performance however is fantastic considering it was done with one take, without rehearsal.
+One can listen here to one of my early large tenors with modern setup.

 All of my varnishes are carefully handmade, prepared only from ingredients found in Nature.
 A diverse array of materials – such as Saffron, Madder (Rubia tinctorum) Alizarin, Lavender oil (Lavendula latifolia.)
 Orleon, sandarac, and Dragons Blood – are combined and hand prepared to create beautiful results with very convincing antique effects.In order for a luthier to succeed in his pursuits, an ability to practice many disciplines in needed.
 All at once he is historian, poet, craftsman, and, with the endless curiosity towards developing unique varnishes, chemist.

 My finishes are in general antiqued, with a tasteful blending of tool marks.
 I prefer to use older wood and often age my instruments without varnish for many months to achieve an authentic patina.